David Chase’s saga of an American family begins.

 - JFK’s hat, which is in Tony’s possession, will appear again in Season 5

-- Emil Kolar, the series’ first murder victim, will appear again in both dream and as a dug-up corpse
+- Emil Kolar, the series’ first murder victim, will appear again in a dream and then again as a dug-up corpse

 In addition to connections to future episodes, there are connections to events, people and works of art in the real world (i.e. allusions and references).
 If I were to list every connection, I would probably double the length of this write-up.
 Chase is almost like a spider, casting threads and making connections in all directions.
 The Sopranos is his spider web, and each connection and allusion he makes adds to its tensile strength.
 The viewer gets ensnared in it.
 The Sopranos’ fictional world ultimately becomes a place that feels very real because these connections give the series a sense of being tightly constructed, and because they tie the series to our actual world.
 Connectivity helps to bind the viewer to the show; we become bound in the seemingly real society and culture of SopranoWorld.
 (I think Chase gives us some clues that he is purposefully utilizing connectivity in this way, and I’ll get into this deeper in “D-Girl” (2.07) and beyond.)